What is Log Management? The Complete Logging Guide

 - Test search performance at full query capacity

 - Ingestion time less than a few seconds

 - Automatically parsed logs at ingestion

 - Easy onboarding and integration for pre-existing systems

 Why LogDNA’s Log Management System?

-Created by engineers for engineers, LogDNA is the easiest, most intuitive, and affordable log management system for both cloud and self-hosted/on-prem logging.
+Created by engineers for engineers, LogDNA is the easiest, most intuitive, and affordable log management system for both cloud and hybrid cloud logging.
 With the fastest search and simplest interface for log analysis, you can get started within minutes and quickly aggregate system and application logs into one efficient platform.
 As the leading provider of multi-cloud log management, no matter your budget or infrastructure needs, we’re one of the few providers who can provide both cloud based and on-prem solutions.